Wayne Township, Warren County, Ohio

 Wayne Township is one of the eleven townships of Warren County, Ohio, United States.
 It is located in the northeast part of the county and includes the village of Waynesville, Ohio.
-Its population in 2000 was 7,250, up from 5,744 in 1990; 4,436 of this total lived in the unincorporated portions of the township.
-Waynesville is noted for its antique stores and is the home of a sauerkraut festival.
-Caesar Creek State Park is located here.
+The population was 8,658 at the 2020 census.
+Caesar Creek State Park is located in the township.

 Geography

 Located in the northeastern corner of the county, it borders the following townships: